This post contains affiliate links. Read the full disclosure here

 14. Don’t check out your cart right away

-In this day when online shopping happens in just a few clicks, it’s easy to lose your hard-earned money in a moment of excitement.
+These days, it’s easy to lose your hard-earned money when shopping online.
 But one of the best ways to stop yourself from overspending is to leave your orders in the cart for a couple of days before finally deciding whether to check them out.

 During those few days, you are giving yourself some time to reflect on whether you really want to buy that product and if you truly have the money to spend on it.
 Chances are, you’ll realize it’s only a waste of money.
 It’s not bad if you ended up buying the item.
 What’s important is that you’ve given yourself enough time to think it over.